 - Camp Gottalikachallenge: We run one of the oldest creativity camps in the United States.
 Every summer, we welcome campers from all over the world to a week of summer camp fun at a variety of sites around New Hampshire.

-What is Destination Imagination?
+So what is Destination Imagination?

 - Destination Imagination (DI) is an educational non-profit organization that teaches the creative process to 200,000 students each year across grades K-12.
-In New Hampshire, over 3,000 students participate in the NH-DI program annually.

 - Our program takes place across 48 states and more than 30 countries including Canada, Turkey, Korea, Guatemala, Poland, China, India, Great Britain, Brazil and Singapore.